US STOCKS-Wall St jumps as banks lead S&P 500 to new high

 The market had been trading sideways for three sessions, showing a gain of 0.07 percent as the winding down of the quarterly earnings season and a light economic calendar have left investors without a strong catalyst for further gains.

-Economic data showed import prices slipped 0.5 percent last month because of a drop in oil costs, the biggest decline since December, and matching Wall Street's expectations.
+Economic data showed import prices slipped 0.5 percent last month due to a drop in oil costs, the biggest decline since December and matching Wall Street expectations.

-Solar power companies' shares fell on the day after Trina Solar Ltd estimated lower panel shipments than a previous outlook and said its results would be hurt by a foreign currency exchange loss.
-The stock fell 7.3 percent to $5.50 while Yingli Green Energy slid 4.4 percent to $2.41.
+Tesla Motors extended its rise following a gain of 40 percent last week after lifting its sales outlook.
+It climbed 2.8 percent to $90.16 and hit an all-time high.
+Green Mountain Coffee Roasters, which like Tesla has been a favorite of short-sellers, rose 3.8 percent to $80.32, its highest since October 2011.

 Most corporate earnings have been better than expected this quarter.
-With 90 percent of the S&P 500 companies having reported results so far, 67.2 percent have topped earnings expectations, according to Thomson Reuters data, which is even with the average over the past four quarters.
+With 90 percent of the S&P having reported, 67.2 percent have topped earnings expectations, according to Thomson Reuters data, which is even with the average over the past four quarters.
 However, only 46.9 percent have beaten revenue expectations, below the 52 percent average over the past four quarters.

 * Dow down 0.03 pct, S&P down 0.1 pct, Nasdaq down 0.04 pct (Updates to late afternoon)